 CAB requires Modest or greater degrees of marbling (“Upper 2/3 Choice” or “Premium Choice”).
 Research at the Meat Animal Research Center (MARC) has proven over the years that the Angus breed is superior in marbling to all other mainstream beef breeds.
 However, a lack of marbling is the top reason Angus-identified cattle do not meet CAB specifications.
-In 2016, 92.6% of the identified cattle that failed to earn the CAB premium did so because of inadequate marbling.
+In 2019, more than 80% of the identified cattle that failed to earn the CAB premium did so because of inadequate marbling.

 When to Aim Higher